yereverluvinunclebert/Panzer-CPU-gauge-Ywidget/README.md

 Panzer CPU Gauge Yahoo Widget, written in Javascript and XML for the Yahoo Widget (Konfabulator) Engine.
-Created for XP, Vista, Win7, 8, 10+ as well as the Apple Mac OSX prior to Catalina.   .
+Created for XP, Vista, Win7, 8, 10+ as well as the Apple Mac OSX prior to Catalina.

+This widget is now deprecated and is retained for historical reasons only, it still works but time moves ever onward - please use the VB6 version instead that you will find here: https://github.com/yereverluvinunclebert/Panzer-CPU-Gauge-VB6

 ![panzerCPU650](https://github.com/yereverluvinunclebert/Panzer-CPU-gauge-Ywidget/assets/2788342/b288540c-7a79-42e1-8281-ec77ce2b36b5)